 It is very complicated to work out how much money you might get.
 It is split into two parts – a family part (you will get extra for this if you have a baby under one) and an element for each child (up to a maximum amount for each child).
 There are extra amounts for children who are disabled.

-Before you start, it might be worth using the on-line calculator to check whether you are eleigible and get an estimate of how much you might be paid.
+Use the on-line calculator to get an estimate of how much you might be paid, available at GOV.UK

 Renewing Your Tax Credits